Dirty Harry (film series): Home media

 Warner Home Video owns rights to the Dirty Harry series.
-The five films have been remastered for DVD three times — in 1998, 2001 and 2008.
+The five films have been remastered for DVD three times — in 1998, 2001, and 2008.
 They have been packaged in several DVD box sets.
 The Dirty Harry films made their high-definition debuts with the 2008 Blu-ray discs.
-Warner's marketing plan calls for only "The Dead Pool" film to be available as a separate Blu-ray, requiring fans who want the other four movies in high definition to buy the box set.
-In 2010 all five movies were released as a Blu-ray box set, "Clint Eastwood Dirty Harry Collection".
+Warner's marketing plan called for only The Dead Pool to be available as a separate Blu-ray, requiring fans who want the other four movies in high definition to buy the box set.
+In 2010, all five movies were released as a Blu-ray box set, Clint Eastwood Dirty Harry Collection.

 Other media

 Novels

-In the early 1980s, Warner Books published twelve books, authored under the pseudonym Dane Hartman, that further the adventures of Dirty Harry.
+In the early 1980s, Warner Books published 12 books, authored under the pseudonym Dane Hartman, that further the adventures of Dirty Harry.
 The novels were later translated into French in the 1990s, as the Collection Supercops.